gianmarcopicarella/ov-assignments-uu/README.md

 <h3>1) <a target="_blank" rel="noopener noreferrer" href="https://github.com/gianmarcopicarella/ov-assignments-uu/tree/main/draw_the_line/optimized">Draw the Line (~5x faster)</a></h3>
 <img align="left" src="https://raw.githubusercontent.com/gianmarcopicarella/ov-assignments-uu/main/readme/draw_the_line.jpg" width="330">
 &nbsp;
-<p align="justify">For the purpose of this assignment, you are asked to optimize line rendering alone;
+<p align="justify">The goal of this assignment is to optimize the line rendering logic alone;
-you can thus leave all other code unmodified.
-Please do not use the GPU to speed up line rendering, and do not use multi-threading.</p>
+thus all the other code should be left unmodified.
+GPGPU and multi-threading are not allowed.</p>
 <br clear="left"/>

 ---